mantidproject/mantidimaging/docs/user_guide/gui/operations_window.rst

 The right hand panel shows a slice from the original image stack, a preview of the filter applied to the slice, and the pixel intensity difference.
 Below a histogram of pixel values before and after is shown.
 The image views can be navigated as described in the :ref:`Image View` help page.

+Red pixels in the after preview indicate that a value has changed.
+Blue pixels indicate that there are negative values in the result.
+Note that the negative values overlay is placed on top of the image difference overlay, so if a pixel has changed and is also negative then it will simply appear as blue.
+The negative values overlay may also highlight pixels that were negative **before and after** the filter was applied.

 There are several tickboxes to customise the behaviour of the preview area.

 Legend